proveuswrong/website/src/projects/proveMeWrong.md

 ### Creators

 They make statements (claims) and put a bounty on them for anyone who can prove them wrong.
-They earn a share from reward pool depending on curation score.
+They earn a share from reward pool depending on importance score.

 ### Inspectors